Hey, Hey, It's Esther Blueburger: Casting

 To cast the title character, the film's producers worked with a casting agent to find experienced actors but also held open auditions for 12- to 15-year-old girls in search of "a new face".
 The producers had spent four months overseeing over 3,000 girls' auditions before Danielle Catanzariti attended a cattle call audition advertised in a local newspaper for minor roles and extras.
 Randall asked Catanzariti to stay behind and read a scene from the script; she went to a number of callback auditions and was later offered the main role.
 Having been raised in the Catholic faith, Catanzariti took lessons in Jewish history and Hebrew to prepare for her Bar Mitzvah scenes.

 Keisha Castle-Hughes was Randall's first choice for the role of Sunni based on her performance in the New Zealand film Whale Rider (2002).
 Castle-Hughes agreed to star in the film when she first read the script at age 13, but was 16 by the time finance had been raised and filming began.
 Castle-Hughes' pregnancy was announced shortly before production was scheduled to begin but filming went ahead unaffected.
 Toni Collette was confirmed to have joined the cast in May 2006; her scenes were filmed over one week.

 Filming

 Filming took place from 30 October to 15 December 2006.
-The film was shot on location in Adelaide, South Australia and Sydney, New South Wales, with financial incentives from the South Australian Film Corporation.
+The film was shot on location in Adelaide, South Australia and Sydney, with financial incentives from the South Australian Film Corporation.
 Specific filming locations included Annesley College, St Peter's College as Esther's school and Marryatville High School as Sunni's school.